parthenon-hpc-lab/parthenon/docs/interface/state.md

 #

-The `` class collects several associated objects that are needed to store, describe, and update simulation data.  `` is templated on type `T` and includes the following member data (names preceded by `_` have private scope):
+The `Variable` class collects several associated objects that are needed to store, describe, and update simulation data.  `Variable` is templated on type `T` and includes the following member data (names preceded by `_` have private scope):

 | Member Data              | Description                                                                                                                                      |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------ |